-290 Dolores Street San Francisco CA 94103 Voice 415 861 6932 Web www.shaarzahav.org Rabbi Mychal Copeland

-Cantor Sharon Bernstein
+290 Dolores Street San Francisco CA 94103 Voice 415 861 6932 Web www.shaarzahav.org Rabbi Mychal Copeland Cantor Sharon Bernstein Non-Profit Org.
+U.S. Postage PAID San Francisco, CA Permit # 12628 Celebrate Shavuot with Sha'ar Zahav!

-Non-Profit Org.

-U.S. Postage

-PAID

-San Francisco, CA

-Permit # 12628

-Celebrate Shavuot with Sha'ar Zahav!

-Sinai at Night: Reveal Your Torah: June 4, 7-9 pm, at Manny's, 3092 16th St, San Francisco

-Clergy from Sha'ar Zahav, Sherith Israel, and Congregation Emanu-El will teach their favorite gems of Torah.

-We Were All at Sinai: June 5, 4-6:30 pm, at Sha'ar Zahav, in person and Zoom:

-Celebrate the many fellow travelers who have joined the Jewish community and honor the memory of Paul Cohen z"l, who spearheaded our Journey to Judaism program.
+Sinai at Night: Reveal Your Torah: June 4, 7-9 pm, at Manny's, 3092 16th St, San Francisco Clergy from Sha'ar Zahav, Sherith Israel, and Congregation Emanu-El will teach their favorite gems of Torah.
+We Were All at Sinai: June 5, 4-6:30 pm, at Sha'ar Zahav, in person and Zoom: Celebrate the many fellow travelers who have joined the Jewish community and honor the memory of Paul Cohen z"1, who spearheaded our Journey to Judaism program.
 Check your email for more information!

 All SZ Members are invited to attend the Annual Meeting on Wednesday, June 8, 2022, in person or via Zoom.
 We will offer a light dinner at 6:00 PM, followed by our hybrid meeting at 7:00, including voting for new officers, Va'ad members, and our 2022-23 budget.

-Watch the weekly email for registration links
+Watch the weekly email for registration links Sha'ar Zahav is a beneficiary of the Jewish Community Federation of San Francisco and the Religious Action Center of the URJ